Clash of Codes: Second 745 game

 In January 2025, it was announced that the game would be returning for a second year, this time being played at Kingsholm Stadium, Gloucester.
 In October 2025, it was announced that the game would be broadcast live in the UK on TNT Sports.

+Third 745 game

+In July 2026, it was announced that the game would return for a third year.
+The game will be taken to its third venue, Welford Road in Leicester, home of rugby union side Leicester Tigers.
+It will be held on 27 September 2026 and will be a double-header, following on for Leicester's first Premiership home fixture of the season against Saracens.